blairconrad/FakeItEasy/docs/capturing-arguments.md

 * create a `CapturedArgument` variable to store a captured argument value
 * use `An<>.That.IsCapturedTo` to create a "capturing constraint" that matches any value
+* use `Values` to access all the captured values so they can be asserted
-* use `LastValue` to access the captured value so it can be asserted
+* (alternative flow) use `GetLastValue` to access the most recent captured value so it can be asserted

 ???+ note "Values are only captured if the call matches the configuration"
     When a call configuration includes one or more argument-capturing constraints, the argument